 The ringless honey mushroom is the most easily identified North American species of Armillaria.
 It grows in clusters on hardwoods in eastern North America, from about the Great Lakes southward, and west to Texas and Oklahoma.
 It has no ring or ring zone on its stem, and it is usually a dull, tawny brown, though yellowish collections are not uncommon.
 The cap surface bears small brownish scales (at least when young), and the stem bases are fused together and somewhat pointed.

 In my area (central Illinois) Armillaria tabescens is a prolific late summer and early fall mushroom.
 It almost always appears several weeks before Armillaria mellea, and can be seen in large clusters on lawns following heavy rains--or even in dry periods.
 It pops up quickly--seemingly overnight--and often appears terrestrial, though it is actually growing from buried roots.

-Cap: 1-6 cm across at maturity; convex at first, becoming broadly convex or flat in age; dry; tan to tawny brown or cinnamon brown--or sometimes yellow to yellowish; when young covered with darker brown scales, but at maturity the scales are often concentrated near the center and vaguely radially arranged; the margin often becoming slightly lined.
+Cap: 3-6 cm across at maturity; convex at first, becoming broadly convex, flat, or shallowly depressed in age; dry; when young covered with darker brown scales, but at maturity the scales are often concentrated near the center and vaguely radially arranged; tan to tawny brown or cinnamon brown--or sometimes yellow to yellowish; the margin often becoming slightly lined.

 Gills: Running down the stem or nearly so; close or nearly distant; short-gills frequent; whitish with pinkish hints; sometimes bruising or discoloring slightly pinkish to brownish.